Masters by Research/PhD Molecular Biology, Biophysics and Biochemistry

 Research degrees are not taught programmes, however, programmes of supporting studies are a key element.

-The School of Pharmacy conducts high quality research in the areas of of dermal, transderrmal, buccal and airway drug delivery, patient safety, medicines management, drug mis-use and psycho-pharmacology.
+The School of Life and Medical Sciences conducts high quality research in the areas of dermal, transdermal, buccal and airway drug delivery, patient safety, medicines management, drug mis-use and psycho-pharmacology.
 The School has a large number of postgraduate students undertaking full-time research in these disciplines leading to the awards of MSc by Research, MPhil or PhD.
 There are also a number of industry-based graduates registered for research degrees on a full-time or part-time basis.
 Research in the discipline areas is headed by internationally recognised staff with positions on many national and international associations and professional bodies.

 What’s next for my career?